CONDITIONS WE TREAT

 Whiplash

 Whiplash is one of the most common injuries to the neck.
-Whiplash is caused by a sudden movement of the head, either backward, forward, or sideways that injures supporting neck muscles, and ligaments, which can seriously irritate nerves in the spine.
+Whiplash is caused by a sudden movement of the head, either backward, forward, or sideways, that injures supporting neck muscles and ligaments, which can seriously irritate nerves in the spine.
 Whiplash should be taken very seriously because the symptoms can take hours to months to manifest and create bigger problems down the road.
-Many studies show nearly half of whiplash victims still suffer from symptoms years after their injuries and possibly years after their insurance companies would be liable for reimbursement.
+Many studies show that nearly half of whiplash victims still suffer from symptoms years after their injuries and possibly years after their insurance companies would be liable for reimbursement.
 Don't assume that you escaped injury because you didn't have much pain immediately after an accident.
 Have your neck evaluated by a doctor at South Shores Chiropractic Center.

 Poor Posture